The Story of Kelly's Famous & Cookie Dough Creamery

 Kelly spent four months trying all kinds of tricks.
 Some tricks would produce a spongy dough.
 Not good.
 Not the right texture for cookie dough.
 Other tricks would produce a fluffy dough.
 Again, not good.
 Also not the right texture for cookie dough.
 Another trick was to make it with pudding mix.
 Not good.
 Again, not the right texture for cookie dough (were we serving cookie dough or pudding?).
 And sometimes the texture was just right, but the flavor was now way off.
 She kept on trying.

 This was the second time we had an ice cream shop of ours burned by significant change in commercial retail real estate dynamics.
 The first time being our Farmhouse Ice Cream Parlor in Marysville, OH, where after other entrepreneurs could see the success we were having at our location, two frozen custard shops as well as a rolled ice cream shop decided to open up near us, one literally 30 yards around the corner from our door, and another right across the street.
-Our market went from being lucrative to being over saturated in less than 12 months.
+Our market went from being lucrative to being over saturated in less than a year.

-But after a five years of people begging us to come back, it became obvious that we had to do something, even if it meant not getting back into the commercial retail real estate game and building out a new Cookie Dough Creamery location.
+But after a five+ years of people begging us to come back, it became obvious that we had to do something, even if it meant not getting back into the commercial retail real estate game and building out a new Cookie Dough Creamery location.